Home Wireless Earbuds Google Pixel Buds Pro Vs. Jbl Wave Buds

 See price on Amazon See price on Amazon

-IP ratings refer to the rating of protection given by an enclosure, against dust and liquids.
-In the format of IPXX, 'X' represents a number The first value of the IP rating represents protection against solids say dust, followed by the one that refers to protection against liquids (water).
+IP ratings refer to the rating of protection offered by a casing, against dust and water.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids such as dust, while the second refers to resistance against liquids (water).

-Scoring IPX4, the Google Pixel Buds Pro's rating for solids indicates that no data available to specify a protection rating, and the second number of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the Google Pixel Buds Pro, JBL Wave Buds have a rating of IP54 meaning that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety and that of liquids is that, they both have the same rating against liquids Google Pixel Buds Pro have a weight of 12.4g .
-We take in account a lower weight best because lighter devices are easier to carry.
+Having a value of IPX4, the Google Pixel Buds Pro's rating is read as, the first number of X denotes that no data available to specify a protection rating, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the Google Pixel Buds Pro, JBL Wave Buds have a rating of IP54 meaning that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety and that of liquids is that, they both have the same rating against liquids Google Pixel Buds Pro have a weight of 12.4g .
+We consider a lower weight better for the reason that lighter devices are more comfortable to transport.

-JBL Wave Buds, at 9g weigh less than the Google Pixel Buds Pro by -3.4g True wireless devices have no cables linking any part of the device together, Google Pixel Buds Pro are true wireless for this case since they have no wires.
-This is a major distinction as some wireless earbuds have cables linking the two earbuds .
-JBL Wave Buds also is true wireless because it has no cables connecting the pair of earbuds together.
-The Google Pixel Buds Pro come with wingtips, these are commonly used for workout earbuds and are usually an optional add-on to the separate silicone ear tip for a more secure fit.
+JBL Wave Buds, at 9g are lighter than the Google Pixel Buds Pro by -3.4g True wireless devices have no wires connecting any part of the device together, Google Pixel Buds Pro are true wireless for this case since they don't have cables.
+This is a major difference as some wireless earbuds have cables connecting the 2 earbuds .
+JBL Wave Buds also is true wireless since it doesn't have wires connecting the pair of earbuds together.
+Google Pixel Buds Pro have wingtips, these are reserved for workout earbuds and come as an optional add-on to each silicone ear tip for a better fit.

-The Google Pixel Buds Pro have Active Noise Cancellation allowing you to listen at lower volume levels, good for your ears as you don't need to crank up the device volume to outcompete background sounds.
-The JBL Wave Buds too have Active Noise Cancellation which makes both earbuds ideal for flights and rush hour travels.
+Google Pixel Buds Pro have ANC enabling you to listen at lower levels of volume, good for your ears since you don't have to crank up the device volume to overcome background sounds.
+The JBL Wave Buds too have ANC which makes both earbuds ideal for plane rides and morning travels.

-The Google Pixel Buds Pro have a unit size of 11mm in diameter, the bigger the unit the more powerful, and can produce better bass.
-The driver unit is basically a mini speaker that produces sound in the earbuds, the unit size dictates the loudness of the device.
-JBL Wave Buds driver unit is 8mm in diameter, which implies that they have a smaller driver unit than that of Google Pixel Buds Pro by 3mm , as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+Google Pixel Buds Pro driver unit is 11mm in diameter, bigger drivers are more powerful, and can produce better bass.
+The driver unit is the component that makes sound in the device, the unit size determines the sound made by the device.
+JBL Wave Buds driver unit is 8mm in diameter, which means that they have a smaller driver unit than that of Google Pixel Buds Pro by 3mm , a common assumption that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not mean that they deliver better quality sound.
-Google Pixel Buds Pro's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio device generates low recognizable frequencies and if it alters the signal while at it.
-JBL Wave Buds's lowest frequency is at 20Hz, this means that both devices can produce equal bass The Google Pixel Buds Pro's highest frequency is at 20,000Hz, high-frequency response tells how well a particular audio component generates high human frequencies and if it makes any adjustments to the signal on its way through.
+However, large drivers find it difficult to produce high frequencies so yeah, larger drivers can generate louder sound, but this does not imply that they deliver better quality sound.
+Google Pixel Buds Pro's lowest frequency is at 20Hz, low-frequency response inidcates how well a particular audio component produces low recognizable frequencies and if it alters the signal while at it.
+JBL Wave Buds's lowest frequency is at 20Hz, this implies that both devices make sound with equal bass Google Pixel Buds Pro's highest frequency is at 20,000Hz, high-frequency response measures if and how well an audio component makes high audible frequencies and if it makes any adjustments to the signal on its way through.

-JBL Wave Buds's highest frequency is at 20,000Hz, this means that both devices generate equal treble The sound pressure level, is the pressure level of sound, in decibels, dB, Google Pixel Buds Pro's measurement is 75dB/mW.
+JBL Wave Buds's highest frequency is at 20,000Hz, this implies that both devices can produce equal treble SPL, is the level of pressure of sound, in decibels, dB, Google Pixel Buds Pro's measurement is 75dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.
 JBL Wave Buds's sound pressure level measurement is 100dB/mW.

-The sound pressure level, something is can be perceived differently by different persons, so we need to have a way of getting an objective measurement of sound level expressed in numerical terms.
+How loud a device is can be perceived differently by separate people, so we need to have the means to get an objective measurement of sound level expressed in numerical terms.
 The Google Pixel Buds Pro's battery life is 11 hours, these last longer than 5 hours of listening which is considered average for a single charge.
-A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chargings.
+A device's battery life is given by the manufacturer, and with longer battery life, you get to use it for longer and have to charge the device less often.

 JBL Wave Buds's battery life is less than that of Google Pixel Buds Pro by 3 hours .
-Each time you recharge your earbuds, they get a little less listening time.
-The effect is barely noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
-The battery life of the charging case is given by the vendor, and the Google Pixel Buds Pro's case has a full charge of 20 hours.
+Each time you recharge your device, they get a little less listening time.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.
+The battery life of the charging case is given by the vendor, and the Google Pixel Buds Pro's case has a charge of 20 hours.

-A charging case with a longer battery life enables you to recharge your earbuds on the go several times before recharging the case itself.
-JBL Wave Buds's charging case has a battery life of 24 hours, more than that of Google Pixel Buds Pro by 4 hours It requires 1 hours to fully charge the Google Pixel Buds Pro's battery.
-It is recommended to fully charge the battery before using the earbuds for the first time.
+A charging case with more battery hours enables you to recharge your earbuds on the go several times before having to recharge the case itself.
+JBL Wave Buds's charging case has a battery life of 24 hours, more than that of Google Pixel Buds Pro by 4 hours It takes 1 hours to fully charge the Google Pixel Buds Pro's battery.
+It is recommended to fully charge the battery before using the earbuds when they have been unused for long periods.

-JBL Wave Buds takes 2 hours to fully charge the battery, more than that of Google Pixel Buds Pro by 1 hours The Google Pixel Buds Pro, the device supports wireless charging.
-To charge the device, you simply put down on a supported charging pad.
-Google Pixel Buds Pro have a battery level indicator, an indicator alerts you when the device has a low battery.
+JBL Wave Buds takes 2 hours to fully charge the battery, more than that of Google Pixel Buds Pro by 1 hours Google Pixel Buds Pro, the device supports wireless charging.
+To charge the earbuds, you just place down on a compatible charging pad.
+The Google Pixel Buds Pro have a battery level indicator, an indicator alerts you when the device has a low battery.

-Its lights indicate the charging state of your device and case.
-JBL Wave Buds too have a battery level indicator, these enable you to determine the charging state of your device, whether fully charged, or having a low battery.
-The Google Pixel Buds Pro have USB TYPE-C, an industry-standard connector for transmitting both data and power through a single cable.
+The battery indicator lights indicate the charging state of your earbuds and case.
+JBL Wave Buds too have a battery level indicator, these enable you to determine the charging state of your earbuds, if charged fully, or the battery is running low.
+The Google Pixel Buds Pro have USB TYPE-C, a standard connector for transmitting both data and power through a single cable.

-JBL Wave Buds too support USB TYPE-C. This USB-C plug comes along with most current laptops, phones, and tablets.
-The Google Pixel Buds Pro have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data transfers between devices placed in range, using short-wavelength, ultra-high frequency radio waves.
+JBL Wave Buds too use USB TYPE-C. This USB-C plug is part and parcel of most current laptops, phones, and tablets.
+Google Pixel Buds Pro have Bluetooth version of 5, Bluetooth is a wireless technology standard that enables data movement between devices placed in close proximity, using short-wavelength, ultra-high frequency radio waves.

 JBL Wave Buds has a Bluetooth version of 5.2, newer than that of Google Pixel Buds Pro .
 Newer versions provide faster data transfers.
-Google Pixel Buds Pro have a 10meters distance to connect via Bluetooth.
-JBL Wave Buds have a maximum range of 10meters, equal to that of the Google Pixel Buds Pro Google Pixel Buds Pro support AAC, a codec used for Bluetooth audio.
+Google Pixel Buds Pro have a 10meters distance connecting via Bluetooth.
+JBL Wave Buds have a maximum range of 10meters, equal to that of the Google Pixel Buds Pro Google Pixel Buds Pro support AAC, a codec that is used for Bluetooth audio.

 It supports 24-bit audio at 250kbps.
 Because it uses psychoacoustic modeling, it can provide better results than other codecs at the same bit rate.

-Since its the highest quality codec that any Bluetooth-supporting Apple product supports, the Google Pixel Buds Pro will work fine with your iPhone.
+Being the highest quality codec that any Bluetooth-supporting Apple product supports, the Google Pixel Buds Pro will work well with your iPhone.

-If you intend on using these with Android you need to pay even closer attention to codec support for if they only have AAC they won't provide the best audio quality possible, ensure that they also support aptX HD, LDAC, or LHDC as well.
+If you are planning on using these with Android , ensure that they also support aptX HD, LDAC, or LHDC as well.
 The JBL Wave Buds support AAC as well.
 Designed to be the successor of the MP3 format, AAC generally achieves higher sound quality than MP3 encoders at the same bit rate.

-While the JBL Wave Buds microphones are 2, less than that of Google Pixel Buds Pro by 4 .
-More microphones record better sound quality and enable the earbuds to filter out background sounds.
-The Google Pixel Buds Pro use a noise-canceling type of microphone, these microphones are designed to reduce background sounds from the earbuds' sound.
-The JBL Wave Buds too have a noise-canceling microphone.
+The JBL Wave Buds microphones are 2, less than that of Google Pixel Buds Pro by 4 .
+More microphones record better sound quality and enable the device to filter out background sounds.
+The Google Pixel Buds Pro have a noise-canceling microphone, these microphones are made to filter out noise from the earbuds' sound.
+The JBL Wave Buds too use a noise-canceling type of microphone.

 kinsta kinsta